TANPURA

 The Indian Tun wood is mostly used for building a Tanpura.

 It is an Indian variety of the well-known teak wood.
+The

-to almost black.
-Simple Tanpuras usually have decorative
+black.
+Simple Tanpuras usually have decorative borders

-as woodcarvings at the resonance boxes, turned pegs
+at the resonance boxes, turned pegs and fine tuners mostly

-and fine tuners mostly of plastic.
-De luxe models stand
+of plastic.
+De luxe models stand out through their eloborate

-as well as carved wooden pegs.
-The fine tuners are usually
+inlaid works in the cover as well as carved wooden pegs.

-swan-shaped.
-All in all there is a better quality of
+The fine tuners are usually swan-shaped.
+All in all there

-material and workmanship.
+is a better quality of material and workmanship.

 POSSIBLE TUNINGS OF TANPURAS